sharoncornelius/idpf-specification/idpf_specification.md

 VIRTCHNL2_TXQ_MODEL_OUT_OF_ORDER_SPLIT or
 VIRTCHNL2_TXQ_MODEL_IN_ORDER_SINGLE features.

-### In order single queue model
+### In Order Single Queue Model

 In this model completions are reported “in order” - according to the packet placement order in the queue.

-In this model the same descriptor queue is used by SW to post descriptors to Device and used by Device to report completed descriptors to SW.
+In this model the same descriptor queue is used by SW to post descriptors to device and used by device to report completed descriptors to SW.

-SW writes the packet descriptors to the queue and updates the QTX_TAIL register to point to the Descriptor following the last descriptor written (points to first descriptor owned by SW).
+SW writes the packet descriptors to the queue and updates the QTX_TAIL register to point to the descriptor following the last descriptor written (points to first descriptor owned by SW).
-Tail pointer should be updated in the packet granularity (SW cannot post partial packets to Device).
+Tail pointer should be updated in the packet granularity (SW cannot post partial packets to device).

-After Device reads the packet from the data buffers (pointed by the fetched descriptors) it reports a completion of a transmitted packet by overriding the existing descriptors in ring with the write format descriptor (As described in [<u>TX Write Back Descriptor Format</u>](#tx-descriptor-write-formats)) .
+After the device reads the packet from the data buffers (pointed by the fetched descriptors) it reports a completion of a transmitted packet by overriding the existing descriptors in ring with the write format descriptor (As described in [<u>TX Write Back Descriptor Format</u>](#tx-descriptor-write-formats)) .

-SW uses the RS bit in the TX descriptor to indicate to the Device on which descriptor Device should report completion to SW.
+SW uses the RS bit in the TX descriptor to indicate to the device on which descriptor device should report completion to SW.

 The following rules apply to RS bit setting :